rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

         │
         ├── Personnel Register ─── who is qualified for what │       └── Training Log (s10.03(2)) ─── what training they received
+        |       └── Qualification Log (s10.08) ─── Qualification and Training of crew (RP & non-RP)
         │
         ├── Remote Pilot Log (s10.06) ─── individual pilot's flight history │